-Recently adalimumab gained FDA-approval for the inducing and sustaining clinical remission of patients with active ulcerative colitis.
-The approval was the result of adalimumab showing effectiveness in 2 studies evaluating adalimumab compared to placebo.
-In both studies adalimumab initially dosed at 160 mg, then 80 mg at week 2 and 40 mg every other week thereafter showed significant improvements in proportion of patients that were in remission after 8 weeks of treatment (P<0.05 in each study).
-Patients also demonstrated significant decreases compared to placebo (P<0.05 in each study) in rectal bleeding, stool frequency and physician global assessment scores.
+The FDA-approval of adalimumab for the inducing and sustaining clinical remission of patients with active ulcerative colitis was based on the results of two placebo-controlled studies.
+In both studies adalimumab initially dosed at 160 mg, then 80 mg at week 2 and 40 mg every other week thereafter showed significant improvements in proportion of patients that were in remission after 8 weeks of treatment (P<0.05 in each study).^{111,112} Patients also demonstrated significant decreases compared to placebo (P<0.05 in each study) in rectal bleeding, stool frequency and physician global assessment scores.
 In the study by Sandborn et al, remission observed by week 8 was sustained out to 52 weeks in 8.5% of the patients as did mucosal healing in 18.5% of patients (P<0.05 for all).
-In this study, it was noted that larger proportion of patients were also able to discontinue corticosteroid use at week 52 (13.3%) vs placebo (5.7%) and achieve remission (P=0.035).
-It was noted that a treatment arm in the Reinisch et al trial that utilized a lower dose of adalimumab (initial dose 80 mg, then 40 mg every other week thereafter) did not show significant improvements in remission rates, clinical response or symptom improvement when compared to placebo.
-100
+In this study, it was noted that larger proportion of patients were also able to discontinue corticosteroid use at week 52 (13.3%) vs placebo (5.7%) and achieve remission (P=0.035).112 It was noted that a treatment arm in the Reinisch et al trial that utilized a lower dose of adalimumab (initial dose 80 mg, then 40 mg every other week thereafter) did not show significant improvements in remission rates, clinical response or symptom improvement when compared to placebo.111